jmankoff/interaction/assignments/colorpicker.md

 ### Transition to the end state.

 When the user finishes interacting, you'll need to update the UI to reflect the new selected color, by calling `onColorSelected` on the possible `ColorListener` with our newly selected color.
-In addition, the handle transparency should be reset to `1f`.
+In addition, the thumb transparency should be reset to `1f`.

 _Related APIs_:
 [MotionEvent](https://developer.android.com/reference/android/view/MotionEvent) / [Color](https://developer.android.com/reference/android/graphics/Color) / [ColorUtils](https://developer.android.com/reference/android/support/v4/graphics/ColorUtils) / [View#onTouchEvent](<https://developer.android.com/reference/android/view/View.html#onTouchEvent(android.view.MotionEvent)>)